Apr 23, 2025, 6 min read

 The Harry Potter and Little Women star has ADHD, as reported on Sheffield Children's NHS Trust website.
 She’s reportedly been on medication since childhood — and her academic and advocacy work reflects the power of understanding your mind and working with it.

-Kit Harington – Actor
+Kit Harrington – Actor

 Greta Gerwig – Director and Screenwriter